hadolint/hadolint/README.md

 RUN cd /tmp && echo "hello!"
 ```

-Inline ignores will only work if place directly above the instruction.
+The comment "inline ignores" applies only to the statement following it.

 ## Linting Labels

-Hadolint has the ability to check that specific labels be present and conform
+Hadolint is able to check if specific labels are present and conform
 to a predefined label schema.
-First a label schema must be defined either via commandline:
+First, a label schema must be defined either via the command line:

 ```bash
 hadolint --require-label author:text --require-label version:semver Dockerfile
 ```

-or via config file:
+or via the config file:

 ```yaml
 label-schema: